Is Sarajevo Worth Visiting? Here’s the Real Deal

 Let’s break it down, section by section, so you can decide for yourself.

-Sarajevo: Where Past and Present Collide
+Sarajevo: Past and The Present

 If you like history, you’re going to love Sarajevo.
 This city has seen so much—wars, peace, big changes, and small.
 The city was once part of the Ottoman Empire, then the Austro-Hungarian Empire, then Yugoslavia, and now it sits in Bosnia and Herzegovina.
 All of that history left a real mark.
 Walk around, and you’ll see mosques, churches, and synagogues close together.
 The buildings look different from block to block.